Sacred-Geometry/YinYangGenerator/README.md

 > [The Golden Ratio in Yin Yang — Cut The Knot](https://www.cut-the-knot.org/do_you_know/GoldenRatioInYinYang.shtml)

-The tradition of geometers who discover, prove, and freely share this kind of foundational knowledge — often for no reason other than the beauty of it — is what allows tools like this to exist.
+The tradition of geometers who discover, prove, and freely share this kind of foundational knowledge is what allows tools like this to exist.
+Golden-Section Calipers were also utilized in the co-creation of this work.
 Thank you.